Well, be a better coach!

 This men’s coach managed to get his team in conference title contention each of the prior four years.
 Clearly, the available resources were enough to win if you know how to make good use of what you’ve got.
 This sort of thing is a big issue I have with the way a lot of lower level programs go after assistants from upper level ones.

 If you’ve just coached at a top tier program, then you’ve probably had all kinds of resources available.
-These are things you don’t have when you start sliding down the RPI scale or move into lower divisions, though.
+These are things you don’t have when you start sliding down the rankings or move into lower divisions, though.
 It really can be a whole different world.
 That’s in terms of the caliber of athletes, the money for recruiting, and the amount of coaching and administrative support, among other things.

 For example, I heard about a former top level player who started her coaching career at a top level program.
 She then took a head coach position much lower down.
 She want from private jets to driving a 12-passenger van.
 That’s not something coaching at the top level prepares you to deal with.